 These are just a few of the (many) traps that I’ve seen creative leaders fall into.
 Leadership is about establishing the playing field, setting the rules, defining success, and unleashing your team to do what they’re wired to do.
 Avoid these common traps so that you don’t stand in the way of your team’s brilliance!

 What other mistakes have you seen creative leaders make?
-Comment below.
+Comment in The Collective.